 From A to Z in the Columbia River Gorge

 In the Columbia River Gorge, it’s all about diversity.
 Pronounced variations in elevation and climate yield an eclectic family of resident wine grapes.
 Within a short drive, you can taste everything from estate pinot noir to cab franc.
 “You go from Burgundy to Bordeaux in 20 miles here,” Burns tells me.

 The AVA was officially established in 2004.
 Often deemed the world’s capital of windsurfing, the Gorge is synonymous with gusty conditions.
 This tempers the region, making it a cooler growing area by average temperature than Burgundy — resulting in smaller, tighter grape clusters with more concentrated flavors.

 Soils also play a role — an earthy cocktail of lahar, loess, silt, sand and volcanic components.
-Some vineyards, like Analemma, operate on either side of the Missoula Floods line.
+Some vineyards, like Analemma Wines in Mosier, operate on either side of the Missoula Floods line.
 That means working with younger, marine sedimentary soils down low and ancient volcanic soils above (think Jory, the famous higher-elevation soil in the Willamette Valley and Oregon’s official state soil).

 “Visual evidence of the Missoula Floods, persistent winds and steep hillsides set the stage for unusual expressions grown within a compelling context of wild lands,” says Analemma’s Kris Fade.
 The winery makes syrah, chardonnay, mencia, trousseau, pinot noir and more.